Mocha2007/mochalib/README.md

 * isburningship - Is c in the burning ship set?
 * ismandelbrot - Is c in the mandelbrot set?

+# Primality Library Documentation
+## Functions
+* primality - Attempts to primecheck n.

+# Runs or Straights Library Documentation
+## Functions
+* runs - Finds all runs in a set.
+* sor - Returns greatest straight or run in a set.
+* straights - Finds all straights in a set.

 # Wavefunction Library Documentation
 All functions require three components - *x* (Time in s), *freq* (Frequency in hz), and *amp* (Amplitude).
 They all return a y-value.